-The MEd in instructional leadership is available through USU’s Regional Campuses and Distance Education program.
+The MEd in instructional leadership is available through USU’s Regional Campuses.

 Because this program leads to recommendation for administrative licensure, it is primarily designed for people who intend to become administrators in education (principals, assistant principals, curriculum coordinators, district office workers, etc.).